-Corporate donations, individual gifts and bequests, grants by both private foundations and government entities enable the center to fulfill its mission of improving the quality of life for older people through research, education, training, and clinical care.
+Corporate donations, individual gifts and bequests, grants by both private foundations and government entities enable the center to improve the quality of life for older people through research, education, training, and clinical care.
 All contributions, small or large, are most welcome.
 To make a donation or to find out more about how your philanthropic interests can be met contact Diana Fincher, Lead Project Coordinator at email@example.com.

 We have also raised an additional $1.5 million for a $2 million endowed chair named after HCOA founding director Robert J. Luchi, M.D.
 The first holder of this endowed chair is George E. Taffet, M.D., Chief of the Section of Geriatrics.
 The purpose is to have the very best academic geriatrician at HCOA to continue the reputation of excellence in patient care established by Dr. Luchi.
 And just recently the Huffington Foundation added another $2 million chair for the directorship of the HCOA.
 The first holder of this distinguished position is Hui Zheng, Ph.D.